BujarMuharemi/game-jam-5/README.md

 # game-jam-5
 https://itch.io/jam/go-godot-jam-4

-## Game Indentity
+## Game Identity
-Brotate like top down shooter
+Simple Brotate like top down shooter

-## Design Pillarsp
+## Design Pillars
 Fast.
 Action.
 Stats balancing

 ## Genre/Story/Mechanics
-Top down shooter where, mangaing your ammo and gold is vital, because they add to your weight.
-Also beserker mode is possible when the health is low.
+Top down shooter where, managing your ammo and gold is vital, because they add to your weight.
+Also berserker mode is possible when the health is low.

 ## Features
 - balance of gold/ammo to speed